altaris/supreme-pancake/README.md

 * `sp_data` (write only, must exist): This sheet is where `supreme-pancake` will store the result of each query.
 The result of queries specified in `sq_queries` will be stored in column `A` of the corresponding row (i.e. the result of a query specified at row 42 will writted in row 42).
+Note that the sheet is cleared at each refresh.
   * Column `A`: The result of the query.
   * Column `B`: Size of the result (in bytes).
   * Column `C`: Length of the result if it is a table, otherwise `-1`.